Abdulrahman-K-S/The-Maze-SDL/README.md

 As for installating and using program you'll first need to compile the program into an executable by using this command:

 ```
+gcc header/* src/* -o maze -lSDL2
 ```

 After compiling the program, now you can just run the executable by using this command & watch the magic happen:

 ```
+./maze
 ```

+Best used on Visual Studio 2022 for better experience!

 # Usage
 Now we have the program compiled and running what does the program offer?
 Well let me take you through the controls.